gsass/gsass.site/src/portfolio.md

 I've been working at Tulip for about two years, on the Access team, which manages Tulip's authentication/authorization layer, permissions layer, and configuration plane.

+Tulip is the third place where I've been part of "break up the monolith in order to operate at greater scale" work.
+It's been fun revisiting this stage with the knowledge of distributed systems, API design, and build vs buy decisions which I have now.
+Putting the things I've learned into practice has helped us avoid many stumbling points I saw before.

-We've been focusing on our users API and user settings APIs recently.
+My team has been focusing on our Users API and User Settings APIs recently.
 To date I've worked on:
 - Implmenting user groups
-- Adding custom user roles with configurable permissions,
+- Adding custom user roles with configurable permissions
 - Securing production instances with authorization checks for sysadmins (technical lead)
+  - Delivered this project on a tight timeline so we could land a major contract from an enterprise customer in a highly regulated industry
+  - Learned about coordinating very cross-functional efforts.
+When it comes to Authorization, security, regulatory, commercial, and technical teams all get involved.
 - Building APIs for user settings and user online statuses (technical lead)
+  - Learned lessons about designing services with traffic patterns in mind.
+User Settings is a read-heavy use case, and Online Statuses is a write-heavy use case.
+While the APIs are similar-looking, the system design under the surface isn't.
   - Part of an ongoing effort to break Tulip's configuration plane out of the current monolith

+Since these projects

 ## 2021 - dbt Labs: Task orchestration, API design, and user experience